-We describe the process from Figure \ref{fig:intro} in more detail.
-For a given patch we infer 2D NOCS map $\mathcal{M}$ and shape vector $\bm{z}$.
-We decode $\bm{z}$ into an SDF and retrieve the 3D surface points $\mathbf{p} = \{p_1, ..., p_n\}$ of the object model (as described in Section 3.2) in its local frame, for which compute the NOCS coordinates $\mathbf{p}^c = \{p_1^c, ..., p_n^c\}$.
-We also project the 3D LIDAR points $\mathbf{l} = \{l_1, ..., l_k\} $ contained inside the frustum onto the patch and collect the corresponding NOCS coordinates $\mathbf{l}^c$.
-In order to estimate an initial pose and scale, we establish 3D-3D correspondences between $\mathbf{p}$ and $\mathbf{l}$.
-We find for each $p_i$ its nearest neighbor from NOCS distances:
+Here, we describe the process represented in Figure \ref{fig:intro} in more detail.
+For a given patch we infer the 2D NOCS map $\mathcal{M}$ and shape vector $\bm{z}$.
+We decode $\bm{z}$ into an SDF and retrieve the 3D surface points $\mathbf{p} = \{p_1, ..., p_n\}$ of the object model (as described in Section 3.2) in its local frame, for which we compute the NOCS coordinates $\mathbf{p}^c = \{p_1^c, ..., p_n^c\}$.
+We also project the 3D LIDAR points $\mathbf{l} = \{l_1, ..., l_k\} $ contained inside the camera frustum onto the patch and collect the corresponding NOCS coordinates $\mathbf{l}^c$.
+To estimate an initial pose and scale, we establish 3D-3D correspondences between $\mathbf{p}$ and $\mathbf{l}$.
+For each $p_i$, we find its nearest neighbor based on NOCS distances:

 and keep it if $||p_i^c - l_{j^*}^c|| < 0.2$.
 Finally, we run Procrustes \cite{Schonemann1966} with RANSAC to estimate pose $(R,t)$ and scale $s$.